elenheru/polygon_jamming/README.md

 The core idea of transfoming procedure is to move a vertex in (or towards) position of centroid of triangle, which is build on sequential triplet of polygon vertices.
-Direct application of this idea comes across with a problem, that centroid is not necessarily lies inside polygon taken.
+Direct application of this idea comes across with a problem, that centroid is not necessarily lies inside polygon given.
 Same problem remains even we only take a small move towards centroid.

 Rigorous checks of whether candidate point lies inside polygon or not are being made on every step.